nath/SocketIOTalk/README.md

 This talk will be a basic tutorial for using SocketIO, a javascript library for "real-time bidirectional event-based communication".

-The tutorial will consist of building a simple chat application with multiple rooms.
+The tutorial will consist of building a simple chat application with a connected count.